If you would like to know what was trending in 2018, keep reading!

 Don't take yourself too seriously!

 This is a very fun trend to explore.
-It's under the authentic photography umbrella, which is a strong ongoing visual trend since two years now.
-Last year, this agency found that the happy living was the major trend in lifestyle photography, so this playful style is a curious turn.
+It's under the authentic photography umbrella, which is a strong ongoing visual trend for two years now.
+Last year, this agency found that happy living was the major trend in lifestyle photography, so this playful style is a curious turn.

 It's a very adaptable concept, worth using particularly when aiming at younger audiences.back to menu ↑

 The simplified style in graphic design is identified by other agencies too.
 It's interesting to see Photocase lifting graphics as a trend.